 THE PRACTICE OF LAW is persuasion guided by rules and creativity; humor is allowed.
-I designed this site mostly on my own (you can tell, right?), so what you see is basically who I am.
-I don't offer bells and whistles, just the facts, with links to prove them.
+I designed this site mostly on my own.
+(Perhaps you can tell.)
+What you see is basically me.
+I offer a few bells and whistles, but mostly facts and opinions, with links for proof.

 JURY VERDICTS ARE GREAT.
 There is nothing better than having the conscience of the community validate your work.
 I’ve had some biggies, but they can be reduced on appeal, thrown out, and take years to complete.
 Sometimes it is better to compromise.
 On the other hand, I crave a trial.
 I graduated from The Trial Lawyer’s College in 2003, and am always learning how to improve my communication skills by attending and teaching at Lawyers' Continuing Legal Education Programs - more than required by the state.
-Mind you, if you want to test your case in court, it is a significant benefit to hiring a lawyer with multiple jury verdicts who also knows his way around an appellate courthouse.
-Trial outcomes can be affected by appellate rules, and many trial lawyers don't know them so well.
+Mind you, if you want to test your case in court, it is a significant benefit to hiring a lawyer with multiple jury verdicts who also knows appellate rules and culture.
+Trial outcomes can be affected by those rules, and many trial lawyers don't know them so well.
 I consider myself a trial lawyer, but by sheer number, I have perfected more appeals than completed trials to verdict.
 (Perhaps I'm an appellate lawyer in the guise of a trial lawyer, but I still love trials.)
 But people don't want to pay for appeals and meanwhile, trials to verdict are rare, though they are a major reason I love what I do - the possibility that the conscience of the community will vindicate my client's position.
 You need a verdict and a lawyer to sustain the result on appeal.
 Or settle!